-If your vehicle has the Ultrasonic Rear Parking Assist (URPA) system, after the vehicle has been started and shifted out of P (Park), this message displays to remind the driver that the URPA system has been turned off or to notify the driver that the system has turned itself off.
+After the vehicle has been started, this message displays to remind the driver that the URPA system has been turned off.
 Press the set/reset button or the trip odometer reset stem to acknowledge this message and clear it from the DIC display.
-For more information see Ultrasonic Parking Assist on page 9-34.
+For more information see Ultrasonic Parking Assist on page 9-37.